 The receive squelch circuit qualifies the incoming signal to determine whether the signal contains valid data.
-The circuit qualifies the signal on the basis of both the amplitude and frequency of the signal.
-This prevents the PLL from trying to lock onto the wrong frequency when using 4 or 16 Mbps data rates, as well as preventing the PLL from locking onto noise.
+The circuit qualifies the signal on the basis of the pulse width of the signal.
+This prevents the PLL from trying to lock onto the wrong frequency when using 4 or 16 Mbps data rates.
 Once the signal has been qualified, the circuit will then unsquelch.
-The RSL pin selects one of two amplitude levels for the amplitude squelch criteria, while the $4/\overline{16}$ pin selects one of two frequency squelch criteria.
+The 4/16 pin selects one of two frequency squelch criteria.